RobHooper/amulet-plugins/README.md

 * Frequency - Increase resolution / noise detail
 * Random Seed - Set the seed used for generation (use -1 for a random value.)

-### mountain_v1.py **WIP**
+### mountain_v1.py
-Generate mountains using Perlin noise, runs multiple layers of noise and merge together.
+Generate mountains using Perlin noise, runs multiple layers of noise and then merge together.

+> [!NOTE]
+> This code is very CPU intensive

 Options:
 * Flatten - Replace pre-existing blocks with air
-* Merge with Ground - Load existing block height into calculation.
+* Merge edges - Reduce effect towards the edges of the selection
 * Random Seed - Set the seed used for generation (use -1 for a random value.)